-The City of Perth has adopted design guidelines to introduce development standards for the property.
-During the period the Company lodged the necessary paperwork to surrender the restrictive covenant on title to enable the future development of the site.
+The Group is awaiting the final documentation to surrender the restrictive covenant on title to enable the future development of the site.

 Consistent with the Group's strategy, rental income is being generated from the leased property whilst development planning and approvals are being undertaken.